-- 1. The internet is to be used for academic research and as a means of obtaining needed information. - 2.
+1. The internet is to be used for academic research and as a means of obtaining needed information.

 Porter-Gaud School has an internet filter that will filter inappropriate websites.
 Porter-Gaud School is making its best effort in protecting students.
-However, it is impossible to filter or restrict all sites that may contain questionable material. - 3.
-The School prohibits any attempts to disable or bypass the internet filter.
+However, it is impossible to filter or restrict all sites that may contain questionable material.
+The School prohibits any attempts to disable or bypass the internet filter on or off campus.